South Carolina Man Sentenced to Death for Killing His 5 Children

 Jones’ father hung his head in his hands as the verdict was read and other family members appeared to cry.

 Jones is just the second person to be sent to South Carolina’s death row in five years.
-The state has not executed anyone since 2011 because it lacks the drugs to carry out lethal injection.
+The state has not executed anyone since 2011 and lacks the drugs to carry out lethal injection.

-Hubbard began his closing argument by asking if the jurors had ever heard of a crime more horrendous than what they have listened to over four weeks of testimony.
+Hubbard began his closing argument by asking if the jurors had ever heard of a crime more horrendous than what they had listened to over four weeks of testimony.

 Jones, 37, has been selfish all his life, trying to break up his father’s second marriage because he wasn’t getting enough attention and controlling his wife’s every decision, Hubbard said.

-When she left him, Hubbard said, Jones couldn’t stand that his control was over.
-With custody of his children, he mistreated any of them who showed any intention of wanting to be with their mother instead of him, Hubbard said.
+When his wife left him, Hubbard said, Jones couldn’t stand that his control was over.
+With custody of his children, the computer engineer with an $80,000-a-year job mistreated any of them who showed any intention of wanting to be with their mother instead of him, Hubbard said.

-Jones first killed 6-year-old son Nahtahn in a “white hot rage” after the boy confessed on the phone to his mother — but not to his father — to breaking an electrical outlet.
+Jones first killed 6-year-old son Nahtahn in a “white hot rage” after the boy confessed on the phone to his mother — but not to his father — to breaking an electrical outlet, Hubbard said.

 Over the next several hours, Jones went and got cigarettes, taking his oldest daughter so she wouldn’t call for help, and leaving the three other kids with their brother’s body.

-Then he made a decision, the prosecutor said.
+Then he made a decision, just like the one the jury was called upon to make, the prosecutor said.

-“He’s done what you folks are going to have to do.
-He deliberated.
-‘I am a one man jury and I have before me life or death.’
-He sentenced his kids to death,” Hubbard said.

 In a confession, Jones said he strangled 7-year-old Elias with his hands and chased down 8-year-old Merah before choking her.
-He then used a belt to choke 2-year-old Gabriel and 1-year-old Abigail.
+He then used a belt to choke 2-year-old Gabriel and 1-year-old Abigail because he said his hands were too big.

-That deserves death and not life, Hubbard said.
+That deserved death and not life, Hubbard said.

 A life sentence “is just send Timmy to his room, make him think about what he has done” Hubbard said.